 - Marinate the chicken in vinegar, garlic, lemon grass, salt, sugar, and pepper for 1 to 3 hours.
 Put it on a skewer and set it aside.

 - To make the basting sauce, combine the left over marinating juice, annatto oil, melted butter, lemon extract, and soy sauce.

-- Grill the chicken over hot coals or on a gas bbq until it’s roasted.
-Alternatively, bake it in an oven at 200 degrees C. Be sure to baste it occasionally with the sauce to avoid having it stick to the grill.
+- Grill the chicken over hot coals or on a gas BBQ until it’s roasted.
+Alternatively, bake it in an oven at 200 degrees C. Be sure to baste it occasionally with the sauce to avoid having it sticking to the grill.

-- Place it on platter with garlic fried rice, atchara and the sinamak dipping sauce.
+- Place it on a platter with garlic fried rice, atchara and the sinamak dipping sauce.

-- To make Sinamak dipping sauce, simply combine soy sauce, chopped chili peppers, pepper, and calamansi extract.
+- To make Sinamak dipping sauce, simply combine soy sauce, chopped chili peppers, pepper, and calamansi extract and mix well.